ACE: Environments and Contaminants - Hazardous Air Pollutants

-- Seven percent of children lived in census tracts in which HAPs combined to exceed the 1-in-10,000 cancer risk benchmark.
-The pollutants that contributed most to this result were formaldehyde, benzene, acetaldehyde, carbon tetrachloride, and hexavalent chromium.
-Formaldehyde, benzene, and hexavalent chromium are considered to be carcinogenic to humans, and acetaldehyde and carbon tetrachloride are considered likely to be carcinogenic to humans.
+- In 2014, 0.3 percent of children lived in census tracts in which HAPs combined to exceed the 1-in-10,000 cancer risk benchmark.
+The pollutants that contributed most to this result were formaldehyde, benzene, carbon tetrachloride, and acetaldehyde, Formaldehyde and benzene are considered to be carcinogenic to humans, and carbon tetrachloride and acetaldehyde are considered likely to be carcinogenic to humans.

-- Fifty-six percent of children lived in census tracts in which at least one HAP exceeded the benchmark for health effects other than cancer.
+- In 2014, 0.1 percent of children lived in census tracts in which at least one HAP exceeded the benchmark for health effects other than cancer.
 In almost all cases, this result was attributable to the pollutant acrolein, which is a respiratory irritant.
 More than 90% of acrolein emissions are from wood-burning fires and mobile sources such as cars, trucks, buses, planes, and construction equipment.

-- In 2005, all children's schools were located in census tracts where HAPs concentrations combined to exceed the 1-in-100,000 cancer risk benchmark.
-Six percent of children attended schools in census tracts where the HAPs concentrations exceeded the higher 1-in-10,000 cancer risk benchmark.
+- In 2014, nearly all children’s schools were located in census tracts where HAPs concentrations combined to exceed the 1-in-100,000 cancer risk benchmark.
+0.3 percent of children attended schools in census tracts where the HAPs concentrations exceeded the higher 1-in-10,000 cancer risk benchmark.

-- Fifty-seven percent of children attended schools that were located in census tracts where at least one HAP exceeded the benchmark for health effects other than cancer.
+- In 2014, 0.1 percent of children attended schools that were located in census tracts where at least one HAP exceeded the benchmark for health effects other than cancer.

 About the Hazardous Air Pollutants Indicator